quiveringbacon/quiveringbacon/README.md

 In here you'll find lab setups for several Azure products that are mainly just to demonstrate their functionality but I've thrown in a few powershell scripts and utilities that I have found handy as well.

-Checkout the [repositories](https://github.com/quiveringbacon?tab=repositories) and see if anything tickles your imagination
+Checkout the [repositories](https://github.com/quiveringbacon?tab=repositories) and see if anything tickles your imagination :bulb:

 I'm a full time geek and love playing around with terraform and creating new scenarios for showing azure capabilites.

 You can connect with me on linked in here: [![LI-In-Bug](https://github.com/quiveringbacon/quiveringbacon/assets/128983862/6b65839b-3f96-4848-85e8-88214d71b7d1)](https://www.linkedin.com/in/rusty-williams-13147513)

+And for stopping by, have this complimentary dragon :dragon:

 <!---